 Peace is the work of justice and the effect of charity.

-Catechism of the Catholic Church #2304 way.
+Catechism of the Catholic Church #2304

+help us to work for peace each in our own way.
 When we all work together the whole of our abilities and talents can bring about a positive peace for all.